pachyderm/docs/content/2.2.x/deploy-manage/deploy/azure.md

 - Open the access to your instance:

-!!!
-Note
+{{% notice note %}}
 Azure provides two options for pods running on an AKS worker nodes to access a PostgreSQL DB instance, pick what fit you best:

   - Create a [firewall rule](https://docs.microsoft.com/en-us/azure/mysql/concepts-firewall-rules#connecting-from-azure) on the Azure DB Server with a range of IP addresses that encompasses all IPs of the AKS Cluster nodes (this can be a very large range if using node auto-scaling).
   - Create a [VNet Rule](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-access-and-security-vnet) on the Azure DB Server that allows access from the subnet the AKS nodes are in.
 This is used in conjunction with the Microsoft.Sql VNet Service Endpoint enabled on the cluster subnet.

 You can also choose the more secure option to [deny public access to your PostgreSQL instance](https://docs.microsoft.com/en-us/azure/postgresql/howto-deny-public-network-access) then [Create a private endpoint in the K8s vnet](https://docs.microsoft.com/en-us/azure/postgresql/howto-configure-privatelink-cli).
 Read more about how to [configure a private link using CLI on Azure's documentation](https://docs.microsoft.com/en-us/azure/postgresql/concepts-data-access-and-security-private-link)

 Alternativelly, in the **Connection Security** of your newly created server, *Allow access to Azure services* (This is equivalent to running `az postgres server firewall-rule create --server-name <your_server_name> --resource-group <your_resource_group> --name AllowAllAzureIps --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0`).
+{{% /notice %}}

 - In the **Essentials** page of your instance, find the full **server name** and **admin username** that will be required in your [values.yaml](#update-your-valuesyaml).